Our Impact

 Read and Feed partners with local, Wake County schools to identify children at risk and below reading level.
 Once those children are identified, Read and Feed travels to the children’s neighborhoods to make participating easy.

-In the 2023-24 school year, Read and Feed has 16 program sites across Wake County, hosted by facility-based sites, faith-based communities, Communities in Schools sites in the neighborhoods and in our Mobile RV units.
+In the 2024-25 school year, Read and Feed had 49 program sites across Wake County, hosted by facility-based sites, faith-based communities, Communities in Schools sites in the neighborhoods and in our Mobile RV units.

-At the beginning of each session, Read and Feed gives each child a nourishing, well-balanced meal.
-While Read and Feed does partner with local restaurants for some of the meals, the majority come from the Inter-Faith Food Shuttle, a local nonprofit organization that provides us with low-cost meals.
-Each year, Read and Feed serves over 13,000 meals to our participants.
+At each session, Read and Feed gives each child a nourishing, well-balanced meal and snack.
+While Read and Feed partners with Inter-Faith Food Shuttle, a local nonprofit organization that provides us with low-cost meals.
+Last year, Read and Feed serves over 20,116 meals and healthy snacks to our participants.

 Each session, children spend 75 minutes of high-impact tutoring with a tutor on their reading skills.
-Our tutors make it fun – the children don’t even realize they are learning while playing reading games.
+Our tutors make it fun – the children don’t even realize they are learning while playing reading games and activities.

 Read and Feed is a nurturing program.
 We feed their hunger to learn, build their self-esteem and fill their hearts.